Maximal Objectives in the Multi-armed Bandit with Applications: Introduction

 \section{Introduction}

-The stochastic multi-armed bandit (MAB) problem \citep{lai1985asymptotically, auer2002finite} presents a basic formal framework to study the exploration vs. exploitation tradeoff fundamental to online decision-making in uncertain settings.
-Given a set of $K$ arms, each of which yields independent and identically distributed (i.i.d.) rewards over successive pulls, the goal is to adaptively choose a sequence of arms to maximize the expected value of the total reward attained at the end of $T$ pulls.
-The critical assumption here is that the reward distributions of the different arms are a priori unknown.
+The stochastic multi-armed bandit (MAB) problem \citep{lai1985asymptotically, auer2002finite} presents a formal framework to study the exploration vs. exploitation tradeoff fundamental to sequential resource allocation in uncertain settings, with wide-ranging applications in areas such as artificial intelligence, adaptive control, economics, marketing, and healthcare.
+In this problem, given a set of $K$ arms, each of which yields independent and identically distributed (i.i.d.) rewards over successive pulls, the goal is to adaptively choose a sequence of arms to maximize the expected value of the total reward attained at the end of $T$ pulls.
+The critical aspect of the problem is that the reward distributions of the different arms are a priori unknown.
 Any good policy must hence, over time, optimize the tradeoff between choosing arms that are known to yield high rewards (exploitation) and choosing arms whose reward distributions are yet relatively unknown (exploration).
-Over several years of extensive theoretical and algorithmic analysis, this classical problem is now quite well understood (see \cite{lattimore2018bandit}, \cite{slivkins2019introduction}, and \cite{bubeck2012regret} for a survey).
+Over several years of extensive analysis, this classical problem is now well understood (see \cite{lattimore2018bandit}, \cite{slivkins2019introduction}, and \cite{bubeck2012regret} for a survey).

-In this paper, we address a new objective in this classical setup.
-We consider the vector of cumulative rewards that have been earned from the different arms at the end of $T$ pulls, and instead of maximizing the expectation of their {\it sum}, we aim to maximize the expected value of the {\it maximum} (max) of these cumulative rewards across the arms.
-This problem is motivated by several practical settings, as we discuss below.
+However, there are several sequential allocation problems arising in practice where the classical objective of maximizing the expected total reward is inappropriate.
+The main contribution of this paper is the introduction and analysis of a new objective in the classical MAB setup: we consider the vector of cumulative rewards that have been earned from the different arms at the end of $T$ pulls, and instead of maximizing the expectation of their {\it sum}, we aim to maximize the expected value of their {\it maximum} (max).
+We also address algorithm design for a generalization of this objective, in which we pull $m$ arms in each time period, and we are interested in maximizing the average of the top $m$ cumulative rewards across all arms, where $1\leq m\leq K$ (the max objective corresponding to the case of $m=1$).

+These problems are motivated by the operational concern of what we refer to as {\it supply grooming} in online platforms and marketplaces, which is the concern of ensuring that an adequate fraction of the incoming supply of value-providing market entities gets established as good-quality using limited onboarding resources.
+What is an adequate fraction depends on the (limited) demand for these entities.
+Because expending onboarding resources on grooming a higher fraction of the supply than necessary is wasteful, the maximal objectives we consider naturally arise.
+Consider the following examples.